zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/function_calling.md

 For this example, we'll implement two functions with the following purposes:

 1. Gathering the display name of the user when an email is requested in a chatbot, so that the information will automatically be filled for the end user, and
 2. Extracting the bank holidays from the Netherlands using an API.
+For this example, a public API was taken from https://www.openholidaysapi.org/en/.

 ### Choosing the Infrastructure {#infrastructure}